Aviation Career & Technical Education High School: Facilities and physical plant

-School Property
+School property

-Aviation High School is one of the largest high schools in the city of New York.
-The school occupies a whole block right next to the 33rd Street–Rawson Street station, served by the 7 train, and Queens Boulevard.
-It is composed of seven floors, a hangar with multiple general aviation and World War II aircraft, a gymnasium, a cafeteria, and a dedicated hangar.
-The school is divided into two parts, one section where most administration offices and academic classrooms are located and another section dedicated to aviation maintenance labs, "shop classes", that run from the ground floor up to the sixth.
+The school occupies a whole block near the New York City Subway's 33rd Street–Rawson Street station, along Queens Boulevard.
+It is composed of seven floors, a dedicated hangar with multiple general aviation and World War II aircraft, a gymnasium, and a cafeteria, along with handball courts in the schoolyard.
+The school is divided into two parts: one section where most administration offices and academic classrooms are located and another section dedicated to aviation maintenance labs, or "shop classes", that run from the ground floor up to the sixth.
 An elevator and two escalators also run throughout the seven floors of the building.
-Starting in the 2015-2016 school year, the school has undergone major renovations and upgrades that have included a newly renovated gymnasium, cafeteria, rooftops and windows in the auditorium, gymnasium and hangar.
+Starting in the 2015–2016 school year, the school has undergone major renovations and upgrades that have included a newly renovated gymnasium, cafeteria, rooftops and windows in the auditorium, gymnasium and hangar.